 Senseo

-The standard Senseo coffee pods contain ground coffee beans, however, there are likewise cappuccino pods, latte pods, Café Au Lait pods and so on, both branded pods (Jacobs Douwe Egberts) and compatibles.
+Standard Senseo coffee pods contain ground coffee beans.
+However, there are also cappuccino pods, latte pods, Café Au Lait pods, and others, both branded (Jacobs Douwe Egberts) and compatibles.
+These require the dual pod holder and may include several ingredients besides ground coffee, such as instant coffee, sugar, hydrogenated coconut fat, glucose syrup, powdered milk, and various E numbers.

 The Best Pod Coffee Machines